B1310 MERCURY Code - Run/Start Control Circuit Short to Ground or Open

 |How is the B1310 MERCURY code repair?Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

-Labor: 1.0The cost of diagnosing the B1310 MERCURY code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the B1310 MERCURY code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.